generality/Kinship-testing/README.md

 Based on genotypes of autosomal SNPs and/or STRs from real cases or simulated pedigrees, LR for kinship testing was calculated by Elston-Stewart algorithm [1].
 For a person within a given pedigree, the model compared likelihood values (L) based on genotypes of autosomal markers (G) of two alternative hypothesis: H0, the test person was the specific member in the relationship pedigree, and H1, the test person was unrelated.
 Namely, LR = L(G|H0)/L(G|H1), and log10(LR) at each loci can be added for unlinked markers.
 For STRs and SNPs, two distinct scripts were used.

 ##For STRs
-Allele frequencies were collected from Bingbing Xie's data for Chinese population [2].
+Allele frequencies were collected from Xiuyan Ruan's data for Chinese population [2].
 The stepwise STR mutation model of Brenner’s method was used [3], and locus-dependent one-step paternal mutation rates of STRs except D19S433 were obtained from the STRBase [4] and the American Association of Blood Banks [5].
 For D19S433, a median rate of 0.0017 per trio was applied.

 ##For SNPs
 Allele frequencies were collected from variant data of the East Asia (EAS) continental population in the 1000 Genome Project [6], and a mutation rate of 1.2×10-8 per bp per generation was used [7].